novrizal-adpro2024/advprog-modul6/README.md

 By executing connections asynchronously, the ThreadPool ensures that multiple requests can be processed simultaneously.
 This prevents server overload by limiting the number of threads to a maximum of 4, ensuring efficient resource utilization.
 Even when a request triggers `/sleep`, other requests continue to receive prompt responses.

+---

+### [BONUS COMMIT]

+**(BONUS): Try to create a function build as a replacement to new and compare!**
+When using `build`, we gain the advantage of more explicit error handling through the utilization of PoolCreationError.
+Meanwhile, with `new` where the expectation is that the creation of the thread pool will not fail.
+This nuanced difference ensures that we can effectively manage potential errors related to pool creation, enhancing the robustness and reliability of our codebase.